-Though the most common, fraud and theft are not the only crimes that can furthermore lead to a conviction and alter immigration conditions and status.
+The most common is fraud and theft, but they are not the only crimes that can furthermore lead to a conviction and alter immigration conditions and status.
 Murder, drug felonies, money laundering, driving under the influence of alcohol or other substances (DUI) , and violations of the right to bear arms are all crimes that are as equally influencing to the altering of those conditions and status.

 Criminal convictions can significantly alter immigration conditions and statuses, in some cases jeopardizing the ability to work for an employer, titles and professional licenses, driver’s licenses, and identification.
 Being convicted of a crime may alter much more than just immigration privileges.
 Being convicted of a crime while not being a U.S. citizen, can cause irreparable damage to the lives of families.
 They would unreasonably have to pay the consequences for an act that was not committed on their behalf.

 If you are presumably found guilty of a crime, you might be deported regardless of whether or not your family as a whole resides in the United States, speaks perfect English, or if you do not have a place to reside in your homeland.

 There are some existent factors that can be of great support to reach a fair trial for the person being charged for the crime.
 If the person has the majority of his family, has children or is married to a US citizen, does not use extraneous substances and alcohol, is a volunteer and a part of his community has served in the United States military and does not present a previous criminal history or other arrest warrants while in the country.
 These are all beneficiary factors that will help guide your attorney to defend you.